 Applications are developed by local Domestic Preparedness Region (DPR), non-local (DPR), and state agency applicants.
-Local DPR applications are submitted to the DPR committees voted on and approved for submission to the NCEM Grants Management Branch.
+Local DPR applications are submitted to the DPR committees and voted on and approved for submission to the NCEM Grants Management

+Branch.
 Non-local (DPR) and state agency applicants submit applications directly to the NCEM Grants Management Branch.

 Applications are reviewed to ensure compliance with grant program guidance.
 Throughout the application phase funding allocations are reviewed and approved by NCEM staff and the Homeland Security Advisor (HSA) or designee.
 Subject Matter Experts (SMEs) also assist with eligibility by reviewing specific applications that relate to their area of expertise.
 Once local DPR applications are checked for grant compliance and approved, they are presented to the State Emergency Response Commission (SERC) Regionalization Subcommittee (SRC).
-Then all applications are presented to the SERC and the HSA for final approval and prioritization.
+All applications are then presented to SERC & HSA for final approval & prioritization.

-With the approval of the SERC and HSA, applications proceed to the IJ development phase of the HSGP process.
-During the IJ phase Grants Management Branch staff divide all applications into investment categories determined by DHS/FEMA.
-Once approved application information is incorporated into the final IJ's and all investment categories are completed, the state's HSGP application is ready for submission to DHS/FEMA.
+With approval of the SERC & HSA, applications proceed to IJ development phase.
+During the IJ phase Grants Management Branch staff divide all applications into investment categories that align with appropriate National Priority minimums as determined by DHS/ FEMA.
+Once approved application info is incorporated into the final IJs and all investment categories are completed, the state HSGP application is ready to submit to DHS/FEMA.

-DHS/FEMA receives the state application and approves the grant awards through a webbased grant award notification system.
-The HSA/SERC chair has the final approval or denial of all HSGP project proposals.
-The HSA will also determine any reallocation of funding among the projects as necessary.
+DHS/FEMA receives the state application & approves grant awards through a web-based grant award notification system.
+HSA/SERC chair has final approval/denial of all HSGP projects.
+HSA also determines any reallocation of funding among projects as necessary.